paupino/pg_parse/README.md

 ## What's the difference between pg_parse and pg_query.rs?

-The [`pganalyze`](https://github.com/pganalyze/) organization will maintain the official implementation called [`pg_query.rs`](https://github.com/pganalyze/pg_query.rs).
+The [`pganalyze`](https://github.com/pganalyze/) organization maintains the official implementation: [`pg_query.rs`](https://github.com/pganalyze/pg_query.rs).
 This closely resembles the name of the C library also published by the team (`libpg_query`).
-This implementation will use the protobuf interface introduced with version 13 of `libpg_query`.
+This implementation uses the protobuf interface introduced with version 13 of `libpg_query`.

 This library similarly consumes `libpg_query` however utilizes the older JSON interface to manage parsing.
 The intention of this library is to maintain a dependency "light" implementation with `serde` being the only required runtime dependency.
 While this was originally called
-`pg_query.rs` it makes sense to decouple itself from the official naming convention and go on it's own.
+`pg_query.rs` it made sense to decouple itself from the official naming convention and continue independently.
 Hence `pg_parse`.

 So which one should you use?
 You probably want to use the official `pg_query.rs` library as that will continue to be kept closely up to date with `libpg_query` updates.
-This library will continue to be maintained however may not be as up to date as the official implementation.
+This library will continue to be maintained however may not be as up-to-date as the official implementation.

 ## Credits